avijaiswal/Android_Runtime_Permission/README.md

 Hanlded "don't ask again" and Rational condition for any type of runtime permissions.

-Can request from any context (Activity, Service, Fragment, etc).

 Developer can also check multiple permissions at once.

 Handled "don't akk again" for multiple permission if all the requested permission is denied and in "don't ask again" state